 Identification To 0.3 g of pulverized Hemp Fruit add 3 mL of methanol, shake for 10 minutes, centrifuge, and use the supernatant liquid as the sample solution.
 Perform the test with the sample solution as directed under Thin-layer Chromatography $\langle 2.03 \rangle$.
 Spot 5 μ L of the sample solution on a plate of silica gel for thin-layer chromatography, develop the plate with a mixture of hexane and ethyl acetate (9:2) to a distance of about 10 cm, and air-dry the plate.
-Spray evenly vanillin-sulfuric acid TS on the plate, and heat at 105 °C for 5 minutes: a dark blue-purple spot appears at an Rf value of about 0.6.
+Spray evenly vanillin-sulfuric acid TS on the plate, and heat at 105°C for 5 minutes: a dark blue-purple spot appears at around Rf 0.6.

-Purity Bract-When perform the test of foreign matter <5.01>, Hemp Fruit does not contain bract.
+Purity Bract-Hemp Fruit does not contain bract.